rundsk/dsk/README.md

 `/`.
 Requests to anything under `/api` is routed to the backend, anything else is routed into your application in `index.html`.

+Relative asset source paths inside the markdown files will be made absolute to allow you displaying the document contents wherever you like to.

 ### Building DSK with your Frontend

 Please install the development tools as described in the _Development_ section,